AlexanderRevo/quakespasm-config/readme.md

 ![windows-shortcut-properties](screenshots/windows/shortcut-properties.png)

-The full text does fit into the window on the screenshot, full value should look something like this:
+The full text doesn't fit into the window on the screenshot, full value should look something like this:

 ```C:\Games\Quakespasm\quakespasm-0.93.2_win64\quakespasm.exe -basedir "C:\Games\Quake" -fitz```